ProductiveRage/CssMinifier/README.md

 # On-the-fly CSS Minification and Combination

-The classes here are intended to enable the easy construction of ASP.Net MVC stylesheet controllers that will recursively combine @import statements into a single file (respecting any media queries that are part of the import) and minifying the content, processing as [DotLessCss](http://http://www.dotlesscss.org) if a stylesheet with extension ".less" is requested.
+The classes here are intended to enable the easy construction of ASP.Net MVC stylesheet controllers that will recursively combine import statements into a single file (respecting any media queries that are part of the import) and minifying the content, processing as [DotLessCss](http://http://www.dotlesscss.org) if a stylesheet with extension ".less" is requested.
 For example -

     public class CSSController : Controller
     {